alperalp/42Piscine/README.md

 - **Rush00:** Print the square pattern.
 - **Rush01:** Solve the skyscraper puzzle.
 - **BSQ:** Find the biggest square in the map.

+In conclusion, this test has advanced our hard skills in C programming, GIT, and Unix.
+We successfully tackled challenges such as rewriting standard C functions, including the complex Rush and BSQ tasks.
+Additionally, the collaborative nature of the projects at École 42 improved our teamwork and collaboration skills.